Reliability and validity of research

 - Content validity: It is a degree up to which measures cover the construct of interest.

-- Criterion validity: Extent up to which measures of test correlates with other distinct variables.
+- Criterion validity: Extent up to which measures of test correlate with other distinct variables.

 - Discriminant validity: It refers to a level up to which the score of the test is not related to the measures of variables that are distinct.